When it comes to Twitch top gaming streamers, most people think of men. That’s probably because nearly eight in 10

 While most Twitch users are male, women are quickly flocking to the platform to share their love for gaming, too.

 And while men make up the majority of people playing console and computer games, women dominate the mobile space.

 In fact, a February 2022 survey revealed that more women reported playing video games daily than men.

 In a field long dominated by men, women are making a name for themselves.
-Streamers like pokimane and Valkyrae are some of the leading Twitch content creators, and many women are looking to change the platform for the better by advocating for stronger community guidelines and content moderation.
+Gaming streamers like pokimane and Valkyrae are some of the leading Twitch content creators, and many women are looking to change the platform for the better by advocating for stronger community guidelines and content moderation.